Conservation of Heritage sites in India is important because:

 There are various reasons behind the deterioration of Heritage sites.
 The 2 main factors for deterioration are Natural Causes and Anthropogenic Causes.

-The many factors which are responsible for deterioration of Heritage sites, which can be classified as natural causes are listed below.
+The many factors which are responsible for the deterioration of Heritage sites, which can be classified as natural causes are listed below.

 - Air Pollution